-Decades of Experience in Divorce Settlements and Litigation
+Grand Rapids Divorce Lawyers with Decades of Experience in Divorce Settlements and Litigation

 One of the first decisions in any divorce proceeding is determining where to file.
 In order to file for divorce in Michigan, you or your spouse must have resided in the state for 180 days or more.
 However, county residence requirements are much less stringent.
 To file in a particular county, a Michigan resident must have lived in that county for at least 10 days.

 The spouse that files for divorce is commonly referred to as the plaintiff.
 The non-filing spouse is known as the defendant.
 To initiate the case, once the plaintiff files for divorce, the defendant must be served.
 Service is the legal method to notify the defendant that the plaintiff has filed a complaint to initiate his or her divorce.

 Getting divorced is often complicated and stressful.
 We are here to answer your questions, guide you through the process, and help you secure a favorable result.
 We provide full-service legal representation and serve as staunch and caring advocates from the planning stages through final dissolution.
 While we help our clients achieve amicable resolutions whenever possible, we never rule out the option of going to trial.

 Fault vs. No-Fault: Does it Matter in Michigan?